 Although Cuba has been off-limits to Americans for over five decades, Cuba’s improving relations with the U.S. makes it an easier destination to visit now.
 With affordable flights departing from the U.S., Cuba is one of the hottest travel destinations in the world and you can easily fill a 10 day Cuba itinerary.
 In fact, in 2016, Cuba was the top trending destination to search for on Kayak.
 And although many of my friends are rushing to visit before it “changes forever”, I’ve only started thinking about visiting Cuba recently.
-But as I plan my trip with tour operators like Cuba Holidays, I’ve realized that I have a lot of Cuba money questions.
+But as I plan my trip, I’ve realized that I have a lot of Cuba money questions.

 What currency should I use in Cuba?
 Can I use the US Dollar in Cuba?
 And more importantly, what’s the exchange rate?